Christchurch mosque attack sentencing: Brenton Tarrant will never be released from jail

 But there has been two previous cases – both also in Christchurch - where the Crown has sought it before, citing the example of double child killer Jeremy McLaughlin where it was declined by "a narrow margin".

-"The Crown sought life without parole however Justice Pankhurst said while it was on the brink of meeting the threshold… it did not cross the line," explained Zarifeh.
+"The Crown sought life without parole, however Justice Pankhurst said while it was on the brink of meeting the threshold … it did not cross the line," explained Zarifeh.

 Paul Pounamu Tainui also narrowly escaped life without parole after murdering Nicole Marie Tuxford, 27, while on parole for the 1994 killing of his ex-girlfriend Kimberly Jean Schroder.